0xhitesh-91/avtaar/README.md

 This command will start express server on port 3000.

 **Congratulations** your server is up and ready to accept requests on **localhost:3000**

+## What did I learned

+this assignment was a challenging one for me, I learned a lot of new skills including
+- building express server
+- postgreSQL to node environment connectivity
+- contanarizing a whole program using docker
+- publishing a docker image

+## Known issue

+while building this project I get to know some issues which can be resolved
+- Default timezone is not IST in postgreSQL
+- user can input any uid in event irrespective of user table
+- docker image size is big(approx 1GB), need optimization